Passport to Pimlico: Adaptations

 In 1952, a radio adaptation, written by Charles Hatton, was broadcast on the BBC's Light Programme.
 Charles Leno played Pemberton, in a cast that included Christopher Lee, Gladys Henson and Kenneth Williams.
 A BBC Radio 4 adaptation, written by John Peacock, was broadcast on 20 January 1996.
 George Cole played the part of Pemberton; Michael Maloney and Joan Sims also appeared.

-The 1993 film Wayne's World 2 was originally planned to be a remake of Passport to Pimlico, but shortly before filming was to begin, executives at Paramount Pictures realized that the studio had not acquired rights to the earlier film and ordered writer/star Mike Myers to write a new screenplay with a different plot.
+The 1993 film Wayne's World 2 was originally planned to be a remake of Passport to Pimlico, but shortly before filming was to begin, executives at Paramount Pictures realised that the studio had not acquired rights to the earlier film and ordered writer/star Mike Myers to write a new screenplay with a different plot.

+The 2000 episode "E. Peterbus Unum" of the animated series Family Guy is a direct parody/adaptation of the film.
+In the episode, an oversight is discovered in municipal records leading to the protagonist declaring his house to be a sovereign nation.